branbull/branbull/README.md

 - 👋 Hi, I’m @branbull
 - 🌱 I’m currently building on my spatial modeling skills
-- 📫 How to reach me: brandonbullard1@gmail.com
+- 📫 How to reach me: brandonbullard1 at gmail dot com

 <!---
 branbull/branbull is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.